Alstom Coradia LINT: LINT 41 and LINT 54

 Both the LINT 41 and LINT 54 consist of two parts.
 The longer carriage length of the LINT 54 allows for an extra set of doors per carriage, whilst the LINT 41 has only one set per carriage.
 Some transportation companies offer ticket machines in the door area.
 The trainsets are equipped with diesel engines with a rated power of 315 kW, 335 kW or 390 kW depending on their delivery date.
 LINT 27 are equipped with a single engine, LINT 41 with two engines, LINT 54 with two or three engines, LINT 81 with four engines.

 The trains are mainly used in Northern Germany and North Rhine-Westphalia.
 They are also quite popular in other European countries.
 For example, in Denmark they are being used by the largest non-state-owned operator, Arriva (a total of 43 units: 30 delivered in 2004–2005, 11 delivered in 2010–11 and 2 delivered in 2012) as well as by Lokalbanen A/S and Regionstog (a total of 42 units delivered in 2006–2007).
-In the eastern provinces of the Netherlands, they are operated by Syntus which is now Keolis Nederland.
+In the eastern provinces of the Netherlands, they are operated by Keolis Nederland (formerly Syntus).

 They are also used in Canada.
 Alstom delivered six new trains to operate on the O-Train Trillium Line in Ottawa.
 The new trains went into service on 2 March 2015, displacing the previous Bombardier Talent fleet.

 In 2019 Inlandsbanan in Sweden bought 5 used LINT 41 from the Netherlands.
 They have been upgraded for usage on longer distances and are used for traffic in 2020.

 Lint 41 has 115 seats, while the Lint 54 can have between 150 and 180 seats.

 LINT 81

 The LINT 81 is a three carriage set, with two driving vehicles with cabs, and an intermediate vehicle for passenger accommodation only.

-In September 2012, Netinera ordered 63 Coradia LINT trains from Alstom, which would be used on services in Rheinland-Pfalz.
+In September 2012, Netinera ordered 63 Coradia LINT trains from Alstom, which would be used on services in Rhineland-Palatinate.
 The order included some LINT 54 DMUs (160 seats) and 18 Lint 81 (270 seats).